brookeyo/Food-Insecurity-/README.md

 - Indviduals wishing to educate theirselves on the snowball effect of food insecurity
 - This data could also be used to develop plans to correct food scarcity and insecuirty
 # Data Visualizations

+This map displays the amount of students who are eligible for free lunch; this is based off of the childs family's income.
+You might notcie that both Virgina and Tennessse are gray, indicating that their was not data indicating that any children were elgible for free lunch.
 ![data-viz](/Visualizations/Kidslunchfree.png)

 ![data.viz](/Visualizations/Medianincome.png)

 ![data-viz](/Visualizations/Foodinsecurity.png)
 # Acknowledgements
+This repository was created as an assignment for Dr. Gotzler's ENGL105 class

+The orginal data set was provided through the class itself

+Data visualizations were created using [Dattawrapper](https://www.datawrapper.de/)